ElektraInitiative/libelektra/doc/help/kdb-file.md

   Print never/auto(default)/always colored output.
 - `-n`, `--no-newline`:
   Suppress the newline at the end of the output.
-- `-N`, `--namespace <namespace>`:
-  Use the specified namespace in case the provided key does not already have a namespace.
-  If the key does already have a namespace, this option does nothing.
 - `-v`, `--verbose`:
   Explain what is happening.
 Prints additional information in case of errors/warnings.
 - `-d`, `--debug`:
   Give debug information.
 Prints additional debug information in case of errors/warnings.

-## KDB

-- `/sw/elektra/kdb/#0/current/namespace`:
-  Use the specified namespace in case the provided key does not already have a namespace.
-  If the key does already have a namespace, this option does nothing.

 ## EXAMPLES